The Life Cycle

 Plus, regular ‘Postcards from The Life Cycle’ thanks to the brilliant new cycling mag, Casquette:

-If you’d like to sponsor an aspect of this trip do please get in touch.
+If you’d like to sponsor an aspect of The Life Cycle communication, publicity, education or outreach work do please get in touch.

 A very big thank you to my existing sponsors:

 Makers of fabulous, waterproof and utterly robust bike panniers.
 A European company with a strong commitment to sustainability.